About Deniz Ates

 Deniz has trained many clients, including adults, teens, children, teams, and businesses.
 He has developed educational resources on physical and mental health, including a yoga teacher manual endorsed by Skills Active UK, and teaching materials for SHAPES for Schools and The School of Life.
 His coaching style is based on thinking critically about narratives and arguments, supported by a Bachelor’s in English Literature from Roehampton University, and a Master’s in Philosophy from The Open University.

 In 2021, Deniz began offering home boxing sessions across London.
-By 2023, his online padwork videos became popular.
-By 2025, he launched an online boxing program with over a thousand videos.
+In 2023, his online padwork videos became popular on social media.
+In 2025, he launched an online boxing program with over a thousand videos.
+In 2026, he added his signature padwork system to the program, and launched his boxing training app.

 Deniz continues with further education, aspiring for a PhD.
 His drive for self-improvement and client success keeps him at the forefront of the fitness industry.
-If you want Deniz in your corner, contact him today and start your boxing training in London.
+If you want Deniz in your corner, contact him today and start your boxing journey.

 80k+